Rayvid/men-microservice-skeleton/README.md

 ## Configuration

-Configuration is set up in this order (later steps overwrites whats set in earlier set, so environment vars overwrites everyting else):
+Configuration is set up in this order (later ones superseeds earlier ones):
 - Default values comes from `config/default.json`
 - If `NODE_ENV` is not `production` - `dev.env` in project root gets loaded into environment
 - Attempts read environment file defined in `ENV_FILE` or `/run/secrets/env` if it's undefined